mohammadfalahat/mssql-kubernetes/README.md

 ### External Load Balancer

-If you are using HAProxy as your external load balancer, you can add this configuration to keep nodes in the background and achieve higher availability in the event of a node failure.
+An external load balancer is a crucial component for distributing incoming network traffic across multiple servers to ensure high availability and efficient resource utilization.
+In your setup, you're using HAProxy to fulfill this role.
+The configuration provided is designed to keep your database nodes operating smoothly, even in the event of a node failure.
+By configuring the external load balancer in this way, you achieve higher availability and load distribution for your MSSQL service.
+In case one of the nodes becomes unavailable, the load balancer will automatically route incoming connections to a healthy node.

 ```
 frontend sql_frontend